Metin2-Dev/wiki-beta/docs/pages/Metin2/Formats/Property.md

 what 3D objects are so a Map knows how to display them

 ## Header

 The header is used to identify the objects, it works as the object metadata that is used on other files like AreaData

-The first line has to be `YPRT`, the second line a CRC32 number and the rest should be the [Script Format](Script.md) content as below in {ref}`Supported Properties <supported-properties>`
+The first line has to be `YPRT` for the magic check, the second line a CRC32 number and the rest should be the [Script Format](Script.md) content as below in {ref}`Supported Properties <supported-properties>`

+[//]: (TODO Add example file header and fields for each type)

 | Name  | Description                              | Value     |